2014 Annual Election Period

 Comparing Options and Understanding Limitations

-We recommend our clients to compare their options each year during the AEP.
+We recommend our clients to compare their options each year during the Annual Election Period.
 MWG Senior Services suggests this because plan benefits change each year!
 This means that your $20 per month Part D plan with no deductible could be $50 with a $310 deductible in 2014!
 If you do not evaluate your options you could be stuck with major changes in your plan.

 If you have more questions or need help comparing prescription drug plans feel free to call MWG Senior Services at 1-877-936-2991.